IvanTepes/Space-Facts/README.md

 - Be able to contact somebody about content, prise, critics, mistakes or any other topic.

 ## Design

-This project was developed with a focus on a mobile approach first.
+ - This project was developed with a focus on a mobile approach first.
 However, with full responsiveness on other screen sizes.
 I used the jumbotron, grids, nav, cards, forms, table, carousel and bootstrap in this project.
 The main idea for the design of this project was to have a serious and professional appearance, transparent navbar, black background to highlight images of space objects, which convey sophistication and provide a pleasant user experience.
 ~~I used the two icons on the home page to clarify what the user should do when they first come to the page, I made them clicable so that the user is taken to the content by pressing~~.

-`For better clarifycation bouncing icons are replaced with **Scroll Down** text and three **Arrows** on bottom of landing page, **Explore** message/button is changed in color from white to orange.
-At the same time by hover over text **Explore** explore message transform to button, text and background changes color letting the user know that the action can achieve something.`
+- `For better clarifycation bouncing icons are replaced with **Scroll Down** text and three **Arrows** on bottom of landing page, **Explore** Message / Button color is changed.
+At the same time by hovering over text **Explore** explore message transforms to button and text and background changes color letting the user know that the action can achieve something.`

 ### Typography

-The main font used in this project is **Robotto**.
+- The main font used in this project is **Robotto**.
 I think that's a well designed and easy to read font.
 An extra reason for using this font is the excellent display on small screens.
 In the main titles of the site and logo the font **Girassol** was used, which also has a good design and combines nicely with the main font.

 ### Colours

-- In the colour scheme, i used black, orange and white which combined together give me favoured the easy visualization of the information.
+- In the colour scheme, i used black, orange and white which combined together gave me favoured the easy visualization of the information.

 - Transparent rounded navbar with orange border and same style is used for footer to greater contrast and to get pleasant ux.